 An atomic box is a graphical object that helps you encapsulate graphical, truth table, MATLAB®, and Simulink® functions in a separate namespace.
-Atomic boxes are supported only in Stateflow® charts in Simulink models.
+Atomic boxes are not supported in standalone Stateflow® charts in MATLAB.
 Atomic boxes allow for:

 An atomic box looks opaque and includes the label Atomic in the upper left corner.
 If you use a linked atomic box from a library, the label Link appears in the upper left corner.

 This example shows how to use a linked atomic box to reuse a graphical function across multiple charts and models.

 GetTime is defined in a chart in the library model

 sf_timer_utils_lib.
 The graphical function returns the simulation time in C charts where the equivalent MATLAB® function